jdbeutel/ics699-docs/finalReport/finalReport.md

 ### External Config ###

-I made both those Github repos private, like the ics699-docs repo, to avoid worrying about leaking sensitive information during project development.
+I made both new Github repos private, like the ics699-docs repo, to avoid worrying about leaking sensitive information during project development.
 However, I also externalized the sensitive information, such as passwords and secret keys for